sharlenemay/readme_generator/README.md

   ## Installation

-  How to install: installation
+  How to install: This is my method of installation.

   ## Usage

-  usage
+  ...

   ## License